 Unless you live, work and play in a bustling metropolis like New York City or the bike-loving city of Amsterdam, you probably depend on a car for most of your transportation.
 As we all know, driving and flying contribute to the release of carbon dioxide in the air and global warming.
-There is a lot that each of us can do to change our transportation habits, that does not take a huge commitment or selling your car.
+There is a lot that each of us can do to change our transportation habits and transportation footprint, that do not take a huge commitment or require you selling your car.

 6 Transportation Habits that make a Difference:

 1. Carpool: You may need to adjust your schedule slightly to match a co-worker’s, but if you can be flexible with your schedule, it will mean one less car on the road.

 2. Walk or Ride your Bike: Remember how fun riding bike was when you were a kid?
 Try riding your bike or walking to the grocery store instead of always hopping in your car.

 Added benefit: Get some exercise and some exhilarating fresh air!

 3. Take the Bus or Train: Depending on where you are, taking the bus or subway instead of driving your own vehicle may be a viable option for you.